matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 Most common is chosen-plaintext attack
 Specific Block Cipher Attacks:
 - Related-Key Attack
 	- Noticing that there may be similarities between two keys.
 Keys are created on something such as sequencing.
-Suppose we begin a communication session, if an attacker sees the key and realizes the key has the session number, this is a similarity that can be used to break the communications' encryption
+Suppose we begin a communication session, if an attacker sees the key and realizes the key has the session number, this is a similarity that can be used to break the communications' encryption by being able to guess the key.
 - Chosen-Key Attack
-	-
+	- Usually one part of the key remains the same, and we only change future parts of the key.
+This allows us to break the key down in the future and decrypt the